tungs/timesnap/README.md

 ```

 ### <a name="cli-url-use" href="#cli-url-use">#</a> Command Line *url*
 The url can be a web url (e.g. `https://github.com`) or a file path, with relative paths resolving to the current working directory.
 If no url is specified, defaults to `index.html`.
-For urls with special characters (like `#` and `&`), enclose the urls with quotes.
+Enclose urls with special characters (like `#` and `&`) with quotes.

 ### <a name="cli-examples" href="#cli-examples">#</a> Command Line Examples